ary778/Odoo/README.md

 Scalable approval systems

-License:
+**License**

 This project is licensed under the MIT License – see the LICENSE file for details.

-Contributing:
+**Contributing**

 Pull requests are welcome!
 For major changes, please open an issue first to discuss your proposal.

-⭐ Support
+**⭐ Support**

-If you find this project useful, consider giving it a ⭐ on GitHub — it helps others discover it!
+If you find this project useful, consider giving it a ⭐ on GitHub it helps others discover it!